 Headquartered in Inver Grove Heights, Minn., CHS employs nearly 10,000 employees in the U.S. and 24 other countries.

 CHS roots date back more than 75 years.
 CHS Inc. became the company's legal name in August 2003.
 Cenex Harvest States Cooperatives was created in 1998 with the merger of Cenex, Inc. and Harvest States Cooperatives, which were both organized in the early 1930s.

 Who owns CHS?

 A Fortune 100 company, CHS is owned by farmers and ranchers and co-ops from the Great Lakes to the Pacific Northwest and from the Canadian border to Texas.
 In 2003, non-voting ownership was extended to preferred stockholders.
-The value of CHS non-voting preferred stock sold on NASDAQ (traded as CHSCP) is more than $226 million.
+CHS non-voting preferred stock is sold on NASDAQ under CHSCP and CHSCO.

 How financially successful is CHS?